ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 {{error-types}} of this specification defines an initial set of error identifiers, as possible values for the 'error' field.
 Application profiles of this specification MAY define additional value (OPT11).

+### Operations Supported by Clients {#client-operations}

+It is expected that a Client minimally supports the following set of operations and corresponding interactions with the KDC.

+* FETCH request to ace-group/ , in order to retrieve group names associated to group identifiers.

+* POST and GET requests to ace-group/GROUPNAME/ , in order to join a group (POST) and later retrieve the current group key material as a group member (GET).

+* GET and FETCH requests to ace-group/GROUPNAME/pub-key , in order to retrieve the public keys of all the other group members (GET) or only some of them by filtering (FETCH).
+While retrieving public keys remains possible by using GET requests, retrieval by filtering allows to greatly limit the size of exchanged messages.

+* GET request to ace-group/GROUPNAME/num , in order to retrieve the current version of the group key material as a group member.

+* DELETE request to ace-group/GROUPNAME/nodes/NODENAME , in order to leave the group.

+In addition, some Clients may rather not support the following set of operations and corresponding interactions with the KDC.
+This can be specified, for instance, in compliance documents defining minimalistic Clients and their capabilities in specific deployments.
+In turn, these might also have to consider the used application profile of this specification.

+* GET request to ace-group/GROUPNAME/active , in order to check the current status of the group.

+* GET request to ace-group/GROUPNAME/policies , in order to retrieve the current group policies as a group member, in addition to when joining the group.

+TODO: Add the upcoming GET request to ace-group/GROUPNAME/gm-pub-key

+* GET request to ace-group/GROUPNAME/nodes/NODENAME, in order to retrieve the current group keying material and individual keying material.
+The former can also be retrieved through a GET request to ace-group/GROUPNAME/ (see above).
+The latter would not be possible to re-obtain as a group member.

+* PUT request to ace-group/GROUPNAME/nodes/NODENAME , in order to ask for new individual keying material.
+The Client would have to alternatively re-join the group through a POST request to ace-group/GROUPNAME/ (see above).
+Furthermore, depending on its role in the group or on the application profile of this specification, the Client might simply not be associated to any individual keying material.

+* POST request to ace-group/GROUPNAME/nodes/NODENAME/pub-key , in order to provide the KDC with a new public key.
+The Client would have to alternatively re-join the group through a POST request to ace-group/GROUPNAME/ (see above).
+Furthermore, depending on its role in the group, the Client might simply not have an associated public key to provide.

 ## /ace-group

 This resource implements the FETCH handler.